semrush/intergalactic/website/docs2/components/date-picker/date-code.md

 :::

-## Date range comparator
+## DateRangeComparator

-Date range comparator allows user to compare two date ranges.
+DateRangeComparator allows user to compare two date ranges.
 Additional date range may be controlled with `compare` and `onCompareChange` props.

 ::: sandbox